Guidance and Counselling Service

 - Individual Research on project.

 - We organise, in collaboration with the SCCT, a mental health event.
-Sometimes it is the “Beat the Blues” programme by AWARE.
-This year it was “The Shona Project”
+This year it was the “Beat the Blues” programme by AWARE.
+This programme teaches students the basics of Cognitive Behavioural Therapy (CBT) and how their thought patterns affect their feelings and actions.

 Throughout the year, we facilitate available school liaison officers from third level institutions to give talks to our sixth year students on their particular institutions.